unclev/plex-lastfm-scrobbler-docker/README.md

     linuxserver/plex
 ```

-LastFM requires 3rd party acces to be comfirmed.
+LastFM requires 3rd party access to be comfirmed.
 Run plex-lastfm-scrobbler container similar to the follows (note -it --rm options, that is in interactive mode, and removing container after execution):
 ```bash
 docker run \
     --name=plex_scrobbler \